Remote communication

 • Analyze post-event feedback and attendance data

+You need the right software to bring your virtual event to life.
 But Livestorm is the top choice for virtual event software that focuses on virtual engagement and event analytics.
 Plus, with Livestorm, you’ll be able to send automatic email invites and follow up with on-demand replays.

 Frequently asked questions about hybrid events